3C277.1 e-MERLIN workshop: Part 1 - Calibration

 interp=['**','**,**','**']) # Insert suitable interpolation modes

-The logger shows a similar proportion of expected:attempted solution intervals as for phase, but those with failed phase solutions are not attempted so all the attempted solutions work.
+The logger displays a similar ratio of expected to attempted solution intervals as it does for phase; however, those with failed phase solutions are not attempted, so all attempted solutions are successful.

 plotms(vis='calsources.ap1',